pagkly/Zed/Investopedia4/The Vetting Process Defined.md

 Vetting may also be described as doing [[due diligence]](https://www.investopedia.com/terms/d/duediligence.asp), such as:

--   A board of directors will thoroughly vet a candidate for company [[CEO]](https://www.investopedia.com/terms/c/ceo.asp) or another top management position.
+-   A board of directors [[Will|will]] thoroughly vet a candidate for company [[CEO]](https://www.investopedia.com/terms/c/ceo.asp) or another top management position.
--   A business will vet a potential major supplier in order to determine whether it has conducted its business efficiently and honestly in the past.
+-   A business [[Will|will]] vet a potential major supplier in order to determine whether it has conducted its business efficiently and honestly in the past.
--   An [[investment adviser]](https://www.investopedia.com/articles/professionals/041013/becoming-registered-investment-advisor.asp) will vet a potential investment for its track record, management quality, and growth potential before recommending it to clients.
+-   An [[investment adviser]](https://www.investopedia.com/articles/professionals/041013/becoming-registered-investment-advisor.asp) [[Will|will]] vet a potential investment for its track record, management quality, and growth potential before recommending it to clients.

 The word is used informally in many other contexts.
 A refugee seeking asylum is vetted as part of the application process.
-Candidates for government security clearance are vetted to make sure they don't have checkered pasts.
+Candidates for government [[Security|security]] clearance are vetted to make sure they don't have checkered pasts.
 A lawyer vets a contract to find any potential pitfalls in the fine print.

 ## What Vetting Entails